-Transaction and Integration-related Costs.
-Transaction and integration-related costs were \$33 million in 2018 as compared to \$29 million in 2017.
-The transaction and integration-related costs primarily consisted of integration-related consulting fees, severance benefits provided in conjunction with acquisition and reorganization charges.
+Restructuring, Transaction and Integration-related Costs.
+Restructuring, transaction and integration-related costs were \$33 million in 2018 as compared to \$29 million in 2017.
+The restructuring, transaction and integration-related costs primarily consisted of integration-related consulting fees, severance benefits provided in conjunction with acquisition and reorganization charges.